davidstone/bounded-integer/readme.md

 ## Prerequisites

 * Compile with clang 5.0 or gcc 7.2.0
 * Boost.
 Listed as boost-devel in Fedora repositories. `bounded::integer` is currently tested against version 1.65.0.
-* SCons is used for the build process for the test set up, but it is not needed to use the library.
+* cmake is used to build tests, but it is not needed to use the library (this library is header-only).

 ## Building and running tests (Linux)

 * `cd path/to/bounded_integer`
-* `scons && ./test && ./test-debug`.
-The default target (by simply typing `scons`) will build debug and release-mode versions of the tests.
+* `mkdir build && cmake .. && ./bounded_test`.
 Most of the tests are actually done at compile time, but there are also run-time tests.

 ## Using